80 firefighters tackling blaze at 17-storey block of flats in London

 Josh Gill, 29, a Co-op team leader from Bromley, said: “I literally live on the doorstep.

-“I was in my flat and my mother-in-law came over to pick up my wife’s niece who stayed over last night, and as she came she said about the fire and saw all the fire brigade appear and (I) went to have a look.
+“I was in my flat and my mother-in-law came over to pick up my wife’s niece who stayed over last night, and as she came she said about the fire and saw all the fire brigade appear and [I] went to have a look.

 “Some people were upset and crying whilst others were shocked and confused as to what was going on.
 The fire brigade are still here and you can see people who live in the flats evacuated in the church.”